damionaiello/damionaiello/README.md

 - 👋 Hi, I’m @damionaiello
 - 👀 I’m interested in ...
-Cybersecurity (DFIR)
+Cybersecurity (GRC)
 - 🌱 I’m currently applying to learn at ... the SANS Technical Institute
 - 📫 How to reach me ... via LinkedIn